HnZGaming/TorchAutoModerator/README.md

 ![Lag Warning](README.media/warning.png)

 You can configure when the warning should kick in for players based on their impact on the server health.
-You can generally control the length of this "grace period" by the combination of the warning threshold and the tracking time length, that said, it varies depending on given entity's ms/f over the tracked period.
+You can generally control the length of this "grace period" by the combination of the warning threshold and the tracking time length.

 ![Lag Warning](README.media/config.warning.png)

-## Profiler Command
+## Player's Profiler Command
-Players can type a command in game chat as `!lag profile` to show the laggiest grids and block types so that they can quickly figure out which grids and blocks need a fixing.
+Players can type `!lag profile` to profile their grids so that they can figure out which grids (and blocks) need a fixing themselves.
-`!lag profile -this` will exclusively profile a grid that the player is sitting on or looking at.
+`!lag profile -this` will profile the grid that the player is sitting on or looking at.
 You should make sure to give players this instruction in the warning text.

 ![Lag Warning](README.media/profile.png)

 ## Punishments

-Following is the list of punishments:
+Following is the list of punishments that you can choose from:

 ### Chat

-Sends out the names of laggy players to the whole server.
+Sends out names of laggy players to the whole server.
 This punishment can be invoked along with other types of punishment.
 This is useful for admins to back-track all punishments that have taken place via SEDB plugin.
-You can configure to enable/disable this feature, message sender name and text format.
+You can enable/disable this feature, change sender name and text format.

+### None

+No punishment (unless the chat message is active).

 ### Shutdown

-Completely shuts down laggy grids, rendering it unusable.
+Completely shuts down laggy grids.
 Players cannot reactivate the grid until the punishment is over.
+This is the least destructive punishment and easily reversible for players.
+Some types of blocks will stay active to make sure that they won't be deleted by whatever cleanup system running in the server.

 ### Damage

 Applies progressive damage to laggy grids.
 You can configure the damage per interval and the minimum integrity.
+This punishment can leave severe damage to subject grids and is not recommended until you configure the system thoroughly.

 ### Broadcast

 Sends out GPS coordinates of laggy grids to the whole server until the punishment is over.
+These GPSs are visible to a set of players according to the plugin configuration.
-Players can see these GPSs (unless configured as admin-only).
+Players can mute these GPSs by `!logs gpsmute`.

 ![GPS](README.media/broadcast.png)

+## Instruction for Admins

-## Configs & Debugs
+### Configs

 You can list up most of available config properties via `!lag configs`: